marler8997/hacknes/NesPpu.md

 Every tile is 8 x 8.
 That means the screen is 32 tiles by 30 tiles (960 in total).

-### Tile Encoding
+### Tile/Pattern Encoding
-Every tile is encoded with 16 bytes.
+Every tile/pattern is encoded with 16 bytes.
-The tile is an 8x8 grid of pixels.
+The tile/pattern is an 8x8 grid of pixels.
 Each pixel is represented by 2 bits.
-The pixels are encoded a bit weird, the upper bit is in the first 8 bytes of the tile, and the lower bit is in the second 8 bytes.
+The pixels are encoded a bit weird, the upper bit is in the first 8 bytes of the tile/pattern, and the lower bit is in the second 8 bytes.

 00: 0- 0- 0- 1- 1- 0- 0- 0-